crashfort/SourceDemoRender/README.md

 ### Motion blur
 | Key | Value
 | --- | -----
 | enabled | Whether or not motion blur should be enabled or not.
-There are some internal optimizations that can happen if this is disabled.
-This should be *true* or *false*.
-If this is false, the game will run faster than realtime and may overflow the memory usage and crash due to limits in 32-bit applications.
 | fps-mult | How much to multiply the movie framerate with.
 The result is how many samples per second will be processed.
 For example, a 60 fps movie with 60 multiplication becomes 3600 samples per second.
 This should be greater than 0.
 | frame-exposure | Fraction of how much time per movie frame should be exposed for sampling.
 This should be between 0 and 1.